 Section 4: Mollusks, Arthropods, & Echinoderms

 The chelicerates, formerly known as arachnids, include scorpions, spiders, ticks, and mites.
 They have two body sections and four pairs of legs.
 They do not have compound eyes, antennae, or wings.
-Instead of antennae they usually have fangs or pinchers used to feed themselves or aid in their ability to feed.
+Instead of antennae, they usually have fangs or pinchers used to feed themselves or aid in their ability to feed.
 Spiders are predators and hunters.
-They inject venom into their prey in order to paralyze or kill it.
+They inject venom into their prey to paralyze or kill it.

 Myriapods include centipedes and millipedes, all of which are terrestrial, meaning they live on land.
 They have two body sections, and some have hundreds of legs.
 Hexapods, like bees, ants, and butterflies, have three body sections: a head, thorax, and abdomen.